 Electronic prescriptions rolling out to support Melbourne

-- Joint communique - 17 August, 2020: To support those people most at risk from COVID-19, the rollout of electronic prescriptions across Greater Melbourne will be expanded beyond the current communities of interest.
+Joint communique: To support those people most at risk from COVID-19, the rollout of electronic prescriptions across Greater Melbourne will be expanded beyond the current communities of interest.

 This follows successful testing since May 2020.
 Electronic prescribing is being implemented in General Practices and Community Pharmacies across Australia.
 To date, this has occurred through a managed approach of testing and continuous improvement across a growing number of ‘communities of interest’.